 4. Take a walk around your neighborhood.
 You can put on a fun playlist or simply listen to the sounds of the street.

-5. Go shopping.
+5. Go shopping for a versatile summer travel wardrobe.
 Browse your favorite shops and take home something that tempts you to wear it right out of the store.

 6. Put your green thumb to the test and invest in houseplants to brighten up your home or try your hand at actual gardening.